Yes, neem nail oil works. Buy here. Hang on! Stop. Come to think of it, maybe not that quick...

-Neem oil works miracles on your skin.
-It's great for dry and irritated skin, soothing, moisturizing and nourishing it, and it does the same for your fingernails.
+Neem oil can work miracles on your skin.
+It is great for dry and irritated skin, soothing, moisturizing and nourishing it, and it does the same for your fingernails.
 It is rich in minerals and vitamins that may be missing.
 It generally improves the health and the immune system of your skin.

 The easiest way to find out how impressive it really is, is to try it.
-And that need not cost much.
+For that you have two options:

-Yes, you could spend a small fortune on special neem nail oil that contains neem leaf extract and other oils and essences and scents and this and that.
-It's luxurious stuff with a luxurious price tag.
+For one, you could spend money on a proper neem nail oil that contains neem leaf extract and other oils (which are also good for your nails) and essences and scents and this and that.
+It's luxurious stuff with a matching price tag.

 Neem oil has so many uses that you'll find a million things to do with the rest of the bottle.
+You may even want to get a bigger bottle.
 That makes the use of straight neem oil a very economic solution.

-On the other hand, if you can afford it, if you are concerned about the smell or if you are around people all the time, then you may prefer to spend extra for better smelling neem nail and cuticle oil.
+On the other hand, if you can afford it, if you don't want to mess around with mixing your own ready to use nail oil, if you are concerned about the smell or if you are around people all the time, then you may prefer to spend extra for the better smelling and ready to use neem nail and cuticle oil.

 Just massage a drop or two into your fingernails and cuticles.
-Then try to mask the odor by putting some nicer smelling lotion over the top.
+If using pure neem oil try to mask the odor by putting some nicer smelling lotion over the top.
 (It works somewhat.)

-Do it twice a day and you should see improvement very quickly!
+Do it twice a day and you should see improvements very quickly!